-Water shows up a lot in the Christian scriptures and, along with with bread and wine, is central to the sacramental life of the church.
+Water shows up a lot in the Christian scriptures and, along with bread and wine, is central to the sacramental life of the church.
 In the rite of baptism, it signifies purification or cleansing, even as it signifies too the burial of the old man and the rising of the new.

 Bill Viola riffs on these and other connotations in his video art piece Emergence, created in 2002 at the commission of the J. Paul Getty Museum.
 The piece is part of The Passions series, the aim of which is to explore the power and complexity of human emotion.